khulnasoft-lab/design.khulnasoft.com/contents/components/tabs.md

 ### Fitted tabs

 By default, tab width is determined by the tab’s content.
 However, fitted tabs use a fluid width to fill the entire container instead of remaining left-aligned.
+Tabs will take up an equal percentage of the container width.
+Text truncation is triggered for longer labels, but they should be as concise as possible.

-**Use fitted tabs when:**
+**Consider using fitted tabs when:**

 * There are only 2–3 tabs.
 * The tabs fit horizontally within a mobile viewport without wrapping.